-humble characters, such as shepherds, prisoners, and sinners.
-After worn by freedom fighters as a symbol of revolution, in the early nineteenth century, the shirt became a visible part of women's daily outfit and began to be considered casual wear.
+characters, such as shepherds, prisoners, and sinners.
+Worn by the freedom fighters in the early nineteenth

 Carrying an understated and effortlessly confident look and a chic - yet - rebellious city feel, the shirt is